xidus/ted-control/README.md

 The module is meant to be called directly from the command line.

-(Examples might show up here.
-Otherwise, look through the code and see what it does.)

 # Running the entire pipeline

 ## Data acquisition